-Participants taking ATV may experience asymptomatic elevations in indirect (unconjugated) bilirubin related to inhibition of UDP-glucuronosyl transferase.
+Participants taking ATV may experience asymptomatic elevations in indirect (unconjugated) bilirubin.
 This hyperbilirubinemia is reversible upon discontinuation of ATV.
 Hepatic transaminase elevations that occur with hyperbilirubinemia should be evaluated for alternative etiologies.
 No long-term safety data are available for participants experiencing persistent elevations in total bilirubin $\geq 5 \times ULN$.
-ATV discontinuation may be considered if jaundice or scleral icterus associated with bilirubin elevations presents cosmetic concerns for the subject.
+ATV discontinuation may be considered if jaundice or scleral icterus associated with bilirubin elevations presents cosmetic concerns for the participant.
 Dose reduction of ATV is not permitted.
+ATV-related, asymptomatic hyperbilirubinemia (Grade 4 total bilirubin) or jaundice without LFT elevation (Grade $\leq 1 \text{ AST}$, ALT, and alkaline phosphatase) does not require expedited adverse event (EAE) reporting.

-4.5.5.13Cardiac Management (for participants on ATV)
+4.5.5.13 Cardiac Management (for participants on ATV)